Home Guard (Denmark): Structure in the late 1980s

-The Air Force Home Guard would have provided additional ground and air defence personnel to the Air Force, and would have manned the co-located operating base at which U.S. Air Force reinforcement would have been based.
+The Air Force Home Guard would have provided additional ground and air defense personnel to the Air Force, and would have staffed the co-located operating base at which U.S. Air Force reinforcement would have been based.

 The Naval Home Guard (Marinehjemmeværnet (MHV)) had a small number of ships for coastal surveillance.
 These included the MH-90-class cutters: MHV 90 Bopa, MHV 91 Brigaden, MHV 92 Holger Danske, MHV 93 Hvidsten, MHV 94 Ringen, and MHV 95 Speditøren.

 Structure in 2017

-As of 2017, the Danish Home Guard consists of approximately 45,600 members, of whom approximately 15,600 are active.
+As of 2024, the Danish Home Guard consists of approximately 42,800 members, of whom approximately 12,800 are active.
 It is divided into three branches:

 Army Home Guard

 The Army Home Guard (Hærhjemmeværnet) is numerically the largest part of the Home Guard, and works closely with the regular army, police and the civil disaster management authorities.

 Denmark is divided into two Regional commands, east and west, commanded by full-service colonels, and subdivided into 12 Army Home Guard Districts commanded by full-service officers.

 Every municipality has at least one "army home guard company" commanded by a volunteer captain.